A Physical Theory of Backpropagation: Exact Gradients from the Least-Action Principle: From Layers to Global Flow

 where $\bm{D}(\bm{m}) = \operatorname{diag}\!\big(\bm{\sigma}'(\bm{W}\bm{m} + \bm{\beta}(\bm{x}_0))\big)$ is the diagonal matrix of local activation derivatives evaluated at the current mean state.

 In this representation, the physical roles of the two variables become clear: $\bm{m}$ relaxes toward a consistent forward activation pattern, while $\bm{s}$ records the tension that enforces this consistency and channels sensitivity information backward through the network.
-It is also instructive to notice that, after the relaxation of $\bm{m}$, the energy of the system equals the task loss (see Appendix \ref{app:eq_en}).